 Editor’s note: This page was updated on Sept.
 19, 2023, to correct the number of fellows and countries represented; it was previously updated on March 25, 2022, to clarify the nomination process and eligibility details.

 The Pew Fellows Program in Marine Conservation seeks to improve ocean health by generating high-quality research and fostering a global community of experts who collaborate to address pressing environmental challenges.
 The program provides fellowships to midcareer scientists and other experts from around the globe who have research experience, advanced degrees, strong records of achievement, and a commitment to bringing evidence to bear on conservation issues.
-Through the program, The Pew Charitable Trusts has supported more than 180 professionals in 39 countries since 1990.
+Through the program, The Pew Charitable Trusts has supported 202 professionals in 42 countries.